 - Priority will be given to those who have not previously participated

 Selected participants will be notified via e-mail.
-A registration payment of € 150 via online bank transfer is then required to confirm the registration.
+A registration payment of € 150 via credit card is then required to confirm the registration.

 - Free course material